aks-456/parkinsons-diagnosis-tool/README.md

 ## Parkinson's Disease Diagnosis Tool

-Note: It is also possible to use the diagnosis tool with a classification model of your choice, as the tool is not dependent on the model.

 Parkinson's Disease (PD) affects Biomedical Voice Measurements (Vocal features) in patients.
 Affected vocal features include:

 * MDVP:Fo(Hz) - Average vocal fundamental frequency